 Sterling Silver Flask

 This is another jewelry piece style flask.
 I mean the Tiffany & Co. brand literally carries one.
-There is nothing that says new school class like drinking from a flask made of precious metals.
+There is nothing that says new school class like drinking from a novelty hip flask made of precious metals.
 On top of the beauty and cool factor, this is also a very resistant material.

 - Design: This is a thing of beauty.
 A real piece of functional jewelry.
 I prefer silver over gold, so until I can afford a solid diamond flask, this is about as good as it gets in my world.